Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3ps.md

 Add a screenshot of your GFP structure in PyMol with the chromophore highlighted in red (see week-3 in class instructions).
 Why do you think the structure (barrel structure) might be necessary around the chromophore? (bullet points)

-## (Q3) Inverters and Ring Oscillator (20 pts)

-Imagine that you are a system level **Bioengineer** designing genetic inverters and ring oscillators.

-**Q.3.a.** Draw a box diagram of a genetic inverter at the *parts & device levels*.
-Describe the behavior of the genetic inverter.
-(2-3 sentences and use diagrams and drawings if helpful).

-**Q.3.b.** Imagine that you are building a 3-inverter genetic ring oscillator at the *systems level*.
-Describe the role of *Common Signal Carriers* in constructing such a system (2-3 sentences and use diagrams and drawings if helpful).

 ## Extra learning (100% optional):